SeRoGaTa/FinalProject_Team_8/README.md

 With every single competition or race performed, hard data from the event is provided just like racing times, number of laps, pit stops, drivers’ final positions, etc. that can help analyze more intangible characteristics, just like skill, teams´ preparation or drivers’ resilience through data analysis.

-The data for analysis is available and verifiable, also, the data is diverse (times, stop counts, accidents, mechanical failures, etc.) so is perfect to demonstrate and place in practice the importance of data analysis for understanding sports, businesses, history and almost every topic that can be measured.
+The data for analysis is available and verifiable, also, the data is diverse (times, stop counts, accidents, mechanical failures, etc.) so is able to demonstrate and place in practice the importance of data analysis for understanding sports, businesses, history and almost every topic that can be measured.

 In this project, we are interested in identifying and determining the main factors that have an effect in a race and its impact in the outcome.
 Formula 1 races have two fundamental elements that constantly interact, the drivers and the cars.

-## Database Source
+## Questions to be answered

+The objective of the project is to display all the relevant data generated from this sport to obtain and understanding of the sport through data analysis for fans and new enthusiasts of the sport.

+Build a narrative of how the results and outcomes per race are built through data analysis and use this information and understanding to predict the outcome of the incoming races and consequently the season winner.

-We looked for information that can be usable for these purposes, the characteristics of the data that we could use for the purposes of our project are the following:
+Some of the questions we have initially designed with the available datasets are the following:

+•	How relevant is the driver vs the car to determine a race output?

+•	How relevant are the number of pit stop to determine a race output?

+•	Are the mechanical failures relevant to determine a race output or winner?

+•	How relevant are the number of pole positions to determine a race output or winner?

+•	Which factors are the determinant to get a F1 race winner?

+•	Identify which other variables could be relevant to affect the result of a race.

+### Technologies Used

+ - Data Cleaning and Analysis

+Python pyspark and pandas will be used to clean the data and perform an exploratory analysis.
+As a query technology we will use SQL in PG Admin4  to merge and query the complete data prior to start our analysis.

+ - Database Storage

+AWS RDS, AWS S3, Python Pyspark and postgres will be the tools we will use to store and read our data from SQL cloud service, we will use python to read the information out from SQL source and will start the analysis from there.

+  We will use 15 F1 related data.

+- Machine Learning

+For Correlation analysis we will use python to quantify the correlation between variables.
+Also we will use the sklearn for linear regression module in python to calculate the multiple linear regression model.
+The idea is to apply linear regression to define the level of relationship between variables

+For Machine Learning we are planning to use sklearn (LogisticRegression, SVC and RandomForestClassifier) module.
+Also if it is necessary we will use tensorflow to run a neural network model

+ - Dashboard

+In order to create visual graphs and the story telling about our analysis, we will use Tableau and python as the visualization tool among others.
+With this we will be able to share our findings in a more graphical manner for our collaborators.

+### Database

+The database is the main input for the project, the databse processing will be distributed as follows:

+•	Extract

+•	Data exploration and transformation

+•	Load database for use

+## Extraction and description

+The first step of the project is to identify useful sources and databaes for the purposes of this project, the characteristics of the database are:

 •	Should be accurate.